EsriCanada-CE/ecce-app-challenge-2020/EcoViewer/README.md

 	1. A list of all homes of the selected type will appear in the selection window.
 	1. You can click on any home of interest to display the detailed information of that home.
 	1. To view all care levels again, select the <empty> option.
 This will reset the map to include all home types.
-1. Users can use the �Direction� tool to calculate the driving time to and from selected homes or between other locations.
+1. Users can use the 'Direction' tool to calculate the driving time to and from selected homes or between other locations.
 	1. Click on the 'Directions' icon in the top right corner of the app screen.
 	1. Select a starting location either by clicking a location on the map or entering an address.
 (You may also start directly from a selected home by following step 3.3 above)
 	1. Select a second location by entering an address or clicking a location on the map.
 You may add additional locations to create a multi-step trip.